kimai/kimai/README.md

 It is open for changes and input from the community, your [ideas and questions](https://github.com/kevinpapst/kimai2/issues) are welcome.

 > Kimai 2 uses a rolling release concept for delivering updates.
-> You can upgrade Kimai at any time , you don't need to wait for the next official release.
+> You can upgrade Kimai at any time, you don't need to wait for the next official release.
+> The master branch is always deployable, release tags are only snapshots of the current development version.

-Release versions will be created on a regular base (approx. one release per month) and you should use these tags if you are not familiar with git.
+Release versions will be created on a regular base (approx. one release every 4-8 weeks).
-Every code change, whether it's a new feature or a bug fix, will be done on the master branch.
+Every code change, whether it's a new feature or a fixed bug, will be done on the master branch.
-I develop Kimai in my free time and want to put my effort into the software instead of backporting changes for old versions.
+I develop Kimai in my free time and put my effort into the software instead of backporting changes for old versions.
-The only exception is a critical security issue, which I would fix in the last version as well.
+The only exception is a critical security issue, which I would fix in the last stable version as well.

 ## Credits